You’re in the market for a new skillet. To get the best value for your money, you want to know which size gives you the most utility.

 Both copper and aluminum, however, are reactive metals.
 Left uncoated, cooking vessels made out of them will leach dangerous amounts of toxic elements into your food.

-That’s why copper pans are lined with tin, silver, or stainless steel, and aluminum pans are anodized or coated with non-stick (which many of us know as Teflon) or ceramic (technically known as sol-gel).
+That’s why copper pans are lined with tin, silver, or stainless steel, and aluminum pans are anodized or coated with non-stick (which many of us know as PTFE) or ceramic (technically known as sol-gel).

 Cast Iron, Carbon Steel